chnm/thatcamp-org/wp-content/plugins/jetpack/readme.txt

 * Integration with the official WordPress mobile apps

 = Marketing Services =
-Measure, promote, and earn moment from your site.
+Measure, promote, and earn money from your site.
 Jetpack helps you with:

 * Site stats and analytics
 * Automated social media posting and scheduling in advance